 The Tom Brady Diet Is Really Healthy – Here’s Why

-To say Tom Brady was the healthiest player in Minneapolis on Sunday would be a bold statement.
-At 40 years of age, he ranks amongst the longest performing quarterbacks in the NFL.
+To say Tom Brady will be the healthiest player in Atlanta on Sunday would be a bold statement.
+At 41 years of age, he ranks amongst the longest performing quarterbacks in the NFL.
 But after reviewing his diet and his philosophy towards health and longevity, I’d agree with that statement.

 Tom Brady’s Daily Diet and Exercise Routine